causaly/aint/README.md

 However, TypeScript will NOT _infer_ the correct type [[playground link](https://www.typescriptlang.org/play?#code/MYewdgzgLgBAhgJwXAnjAvDA2gRgDQwBMBYArgDbkC6AdAGYCW5UApggBQBCII5LcYAJQBuIA)].
 It will _understand_ the type of array as being `Array<null | number>` instead of `Array<null>`.

-`@causaly/isnt` provides a simple API to test for predicates, while making TypeScript _understand_.
+`aint` provides a simple API to test for predicates, while making TypeScript _understand_.

 ## Contribute